COVID's US toll projected to drop sharply by the end of July

 Under the most optimistic scenarios considered, by the end of July new weekly national cases could drop below 50,000, hospitalizations to fewer than 1,000, and deaths to between 200 and 300.

-The projections are probably in line with what many Americans were already expecting.
+The projections are probably in line with what many Americans were already expecting for this summer.

 With COVID-19 deaths, hospitalizations and cases plummeting since January, many states and cities are already moving to ease or lift restrictions on restaurants, bars, theaters and other businesses and talking about getting back to something close to normal this summer.

-New York’s subways will start running all night again this month, Florida Gov. Ron DeSantis on Monday suspended all local restrictions, and Las Vegas is bustling again after casino capacity limits were raised.
+New York’s subways will start running all night again this month, Las Vegas is bustling again after casino capacity limits were raised, and Florida Gov. Ron DeSantis this week suspended all restrictions put in place by local governments, though businesses may continue requiring people to wear masks and keep their distance, and many are still doing so.

+Many people in Florida have resumed parties, graduations and recitals.
+Walt Disney World lets guests remove their masks for photographs.

+“It does feel like life is returning to normal," said 67-year-old Vicki Restivo of Miami, who after getting vaccinated resumed outings with her friends at restaurants and traveled to Egypt — and felt "very comfortable” about it.

 President Joe Biden on Tuesday set a goal of delivering shots to 70% of U.S. adults by July Fourth.
 Such a goal, if met, would fit in with the best-case scenarios, said one of the study's co-authors, CDC biologist Michael Johansson.